EntelectChallenge/2016-Bomberman/README.md

 1. The map will be surrounded with indestructible walls
 2. The default map size for 2-4 players will be 21x21 blocks
 3. Every second square, starting from the outer boundary, will be an indestructible wall.
-The only exception to this rule will be the centre block on the map.
+The only exception to this rule will be the center block on the map.
 4. Each quadrant will be generated such that the entire map will be symmetrical, with each quadrant appearing the same from each users perspective.
 5. Players will always be placed in a corner of the map.
 In case the map contains more than 4 players, the remaining players be placed equidistant from the other players along the sides of the map.
 6. Every player on the map will have a 2 block safe zone horizontally and vertically.
-7. The centre of the map will always contain a Super power up in the centre, in place of the indestructible wall.
+7. The center of the map will always contain a Super power up in the center, in place of the indestructible wall.
-8. The centre power up will always be surrounded by a 5x5 area of destructible walls.
+8. The center power up will always be surrounded by a 5x5 area of destructible walls.
 9. Power ups will be placed randomly across the map, with each quadrant of the map receiving the same amount and type of power ups.
 When four players are present, a fairness algorithm will be applied to ensure players have the same chance of finding a power up within a certain distance from them.
 10. Power ups on the map will be determined with the following algorithm
   1. Two bomb bag power ups will be placed on the map per player.